edwardwawrzynek/edwardwawrzynek.github.io/index.md

 I'm currently with the [Antenna Research Group](https://www.colorado.edu/lab/antenna/) at CU, where I'm working on developing electrically small antennas (ESAs) for HF communication applications.
 I previously worked in the High Speed Digital Engineering Group at CU, where I performed work on high bandwidth conductive ink structures and developed custom instrumentation for isothermal I-V characterization.

-In my free time, I enjoy taking [walks in the woods](/hiking.html).
+In my free time, I enjoy taking [walks in the woods](/hiking.html), skiing, and biking.

 I can be reached at <a href="mailto: edward@wawrzynek.com">edward@wawrzynek.com</a>.